MartinBINARD/MartinBinard_7_02122021/README.md

 # Main goals

-- Using VueJS 3 with API option architecture with VueX.
+- A new frontend is being build with Quasar ( VueJS 3, VueX ). :construction:
 - The backend is made with NodeJS, Express with MySQL database & Sequelize as ORM.

 # Change done

-- create folder modules in store folder.
+- create frontend-quasar folder, add routes and login template.

 # Before to run this server